Brief

 mind control.

-(Last but not least: Hot off the presses is Jeanne
+Hot off the presses is ’s

 article in Journal of

-Aggression, Maltreatment & Trauma)
+Aggression, Maltreatment & Trauma) Satanic

 Ritual Abuse - SMART NEWS